pentagram-lang/pentagram-ideas/plans/syntax.md

 ## Features

-* No distinction between lambda and function definition (one isn’t delayed, one is)
+* No distinction between method object and method definition (one isn’t delayed, one is)
 * No repetition in module definition or consumption
 * Everything postfix
 * No data structure definition or naming